Keith Jackson (media executive): Political activity

 Jackson first joined the Australian Labor Party in 1971 while still in Papua New Guinea, being sponsored by then Queensland state secretary T.J.
-(Tom) Burns (1931-2007).
-Jackson did not become an active member until 1979, when he returned to Australia and joined the Narrabeen-Pittwater Branch in Sydney.
-From 1980-82 he was a State Conference delegate, from 1982-83 Mackellar Federal Electorate Council president and later a member of the NSW ALP foreign relations platform committee.
+(Tom) Burns (1931–2007).
+Jackson did not become an active member until 1979, when he returned to Australia from the Maldives and joined the Narrabeen-Pittwater Branch in Sydney.
+From 1980 to 1982 he was a State Conference delegate, from 1982 to 1983 Mackellar Federal Electorate Council president and later a member of the NSW ALP foreign relations platform committee.
 In 1982 he was pre-selected to stand for the safe Liberal seat of Mackellar.
 In the subsequent federal election of March 1983 he secured a swing to Labor of 4.8 percent but lost to incumbent, then Health Minister Jim Carlton.
 In 2014, Jackson resigned from the Labor Party stating that its policies on the Iraq-Syria war and asylum seekers were immoral.

 While in retirement in Noosa, Jackson was strategy and communications adviser for the successful election campaigns of his wife Ingrid Jackson to Noosa Shire Council (2016), Sandra (Sandy) Bolton MP to the Queensland State legislature (2017) and Councillor Karen Finzel to Noosa Shire Council (2020).

 PNG Attitude

 Jackson launched the blog PNG Attitude (originally ASOPA People) in February 2006 to enable Australians and Papua New Guineans to engage in public discussion on political, social, economic and literary matters.
 The blog is archived by the National Library of Australia.
 Jackson established the blog because “we’re like a family that’s drifted apart; we need to do something about that on both sides.”
 Dubbed ground-breaking and influential, PNG Attitude spun off the Crocodile Prize literary awards, triggering a revival in Papua New Guinean literature described by prominent Australian author Drusilla Modjeska as “a new generation of writers flushed out, encouraged and made visible”.

-The blog also led to the establishment of a number of not-for-profit enterprises Pukpuk Publications (which published over fifty titles of mainly Papua New Guinean writing), the McKinnon-Paga Hill Fellowships, enabling Papua New Guinean writers to visit Australia, and the My Walk to Equality project, publisher of the first collection of writing by Papua New Guinean women.
+The blog also led to the establishment of a number of not-for-profit enterprises Pukpuk Publications (which published over fifty titles of mainly Papua New Guinean writing), the McKinnon-Paga Hill Fellowships, enabling Papua New Guinean writers to visit Australia, and the My Walk to Equality project, publisher of a notable collection of writing by Papua New Guinean women.
 PNG Attitude continues as an important information source on PNG affairs.
 Its story and that of the Crocodile Prize is documented in Philip Fitzpatrick’s book, Fighting for a Voice.